suertreus/ngraph-bridge/README.md

         ./build_ngtf.py --build_base

 The `--build_base` option above will build a base container image.
+This is a required first step prior to calling either build_ngtf.py or test_ngtf.py with the argument `--run_in_docker`.
 This base container image is used as the build environment.
 Subsequent commands shown below execute in this running container.

 	./build_ngtf.py --run_in_docker --tf_version v1.13.1 --ngraph_version v0.21.0